 Our Second Amended and Restated Loan and Security Agreement dated August 5, 2010 (as amended on March 5, 2012, August 15, 2012 and July 28, 2014, the "Loan Agreement") with Silicon Valley Bank ("SVB") gives us flexibility to help fund our business operations and manage our working capital requirements.
 The Loan Agreement provides for a secured revolving line of credit with a maturity date of August 5, 2017.
 Until that date, we may borrow an aggregate amount of up to eighty percent (80%) of the facility amount of \$18.8 million, or \$15.0 million, subject to certain borrowing bases.
 We may also request that SVB issue letters of credit on our behalf, of up to \$1.5 million, as a portion of the total facility amount.
-The facility allows us to borrow against our U.S., United Kingdom ("U.K.") and German accounts receivables and also allows us to borrow against our eligible inventory and purchase orders.
-Purchase orders and eligible inventory are subject to a sublimit of \$3.0 million and \$4.0 million, respectively, and accounts receivable for U.K. and Germany have a \$5.0 million sublimit.
+The facility allows us to borrow against our U.S., United Kingdom ("U.K.") and German accounts receivables and also allows us to borrow against our eligible inventory are subject to a sublimit of \$3.0 million and \$4.0 million, respectively, and accounts receivable for U.K. and Germany have a \$5.0 million sublimit.
 However, if we maintain our liquidity ratio at or above 2.50:1.00 for the immediately preceding two reconciliation periods the sublimits will be uncapped.
 The liquidity ratio is defined as unrestricted cash, cash equivalents and marketable securities on which SVB has a perfected security interest, plus the aggregate amount of eligible accounts receivable accounts divided by all obligations we owe to SVB.
-The finance charge is a per annum rate equal to SVB's prime rate, subject to a minimum prime rate of 4.00%, plus (a) 0.50% for eligible.
+The finance charge is a per annum rate equal to SVB's prime rate, subject to a minimum prime rate of 4.00%, plus (a) 0.50% for eligible accounts, inventory and purchase orders when we are Borrowing Base Eligible, or (b) 1.20% for eligible accounts when we are not Borrowing Base Eligible.
 We are "Borrowing Base Eligible" when our liquidity ratio is equal to or greater than 1.75:1.00 at all times for at least sixty consecutive days.

-The revolving loans made to us under the Loan Agreement are secured by a lien on substantially all of our assets, including the assets of Active Power Solutions Limited ("Active Power Limited"), our wholly-owned U.K. subsidiary, and the assets of Active Power (Germany) GmbH, our indirect whollyowned German subsidiary.
+The revolving loans made to us under the Loan Agreement are secured by a lien on substantially all of our assets, including the assets of Active Power Solutions Limited ("Active Power Limited"), our wholly-owned U.K. subsidiary, and the assets of Active Power (Germany) GmbH, our indirect wholly-owned German subsidiary.
 The only direct or indirect subsidiaries of Active Power, Inc. that are not guarantors under the Loan Agreement are Active Power China (Beijing) Co.
 Ltd. and immaterial subsidiaries that are not operating companies.
 There are no restrictions on the ability of any of the subsidiary guarantors to transfer funds to Active Power, Inc. in the form of loans, advances or dividends, except as provided by applicable law.